quorrajs/Quorra-docs/security/authorization.md

 ### Writing Gates

-Gates are Closures that determine if a user is authorized to perform a given action and are typically defined in the `app/providers/AuthServiceProvider` class using the `gate` manager.
+Gates are Closures that determine if a user is authorized to perform a given action and are typically defined in the `app/providers/AuthServiceProvider` class using the `gateManager'.
 Gates always receive a user instance as their first argument, and may optionally receive additional arguments such as a relevant Waterline model:

 ```javascript
     /**